gr8willi35/DSI-CS1/README.md

 Cap Stone Project 1

-Data Science Immersive Capstone 1
+Data Science Immersive Capstone 1:
+    Modeling review score data- Using Welch's T-Test to determine if player base scope impacts review scores.

+Using steams built- in API system, the review data for HALO and Hollow Knight was gathered.
+The data included reviewer-id,  game score, date,

     Steam Reviews and Average Game Scores:

-Parameters = GET store.steampowered.com/appreviews/<appid>?json=1
-    Change the <appid> tag to the game id in steam to get its reviews Currently limited to 20 reviews for sekiro